 Current visual methods, those generally employed by observers on the ground rely on a subjective scheme of brightness estimation.
 Over long time scales this can show up trends but cannot be used for quantitative analysis because there is no way to determine an absolute calibration.

 It might make for good press but when looking at such a variable natural phenomena one should always be skeptical about interpretations based on small changes over short time scales.
 It does pay, however, to keep an open mind!

-Even with the current batch of Earth observing satellites and all the observing difficulties monitoring by networks of largely amateur observers is still absolutely essential to ensure that we have good long term records.
+Even with the current batch of Earth observing satellites and for all the observing difficulties, monitoring by networks of largely amateur observers is still absolutely essential to ensure that we have good long term records.
 It will take a considerable time before we can say with any certainty whether any claimed changes are real or not.
 It could take decades but that's where good regular amateur observations come to the fore!

 Another extensive NLC display seen over Paisley/Glasgow, easily visible to the casual observer on the night of the 30th June/1st July 1995.

 Noctilucent cloud viewed from Kilbirnie on the night of 3/4 July 2003.

 NLC are a common sight in the northern hemispheres' summer night sky but what about the southern hemisphere?